Recovering the geometry of a flat spacetime from background radiation

 \subsection{Explicit holonomies}

-We consider below three explicit examples, one based on a reflection in the edges of a hyperbolic quadrilateral and two based on a hyperbolic punctured torus.
-In the first punctured torus example, the translation part of the holonomy corresponds to a measured lamination with support on a closed curve.
-In the second punctured torus example the support of the measured lamination is more complicated.
+We consider below three examples, one based on a reflection in the edges of a hyperbolic quadrilateral and two based on a hyperbolic punctured torus.
+In the first example involving the punctured torus, the translation part of the holonomy corresponds to a measured lamination with support on a closed curve.
+In the second, the support of the measured lamination is more complicated.